DanielFloripa/EAVIRA_CHAVE/README.md

-## Master degree Project
+## Master Degree Project
 # CHAVE: Consolidation with High-Availability on Virtualized Environments

-Hello, be welcome to my project CHAVE.
+Hello, be welcome to project CHAVE.
-It was developed under my master degree at UDESC Joinville, and finished in 2018.
+It is developed for master degree at UDESC Joinville, and finished in 2018.